 (ii) payslips accompanied by a letter from the applicant’s employer, on the employer’s headed paper and signed by a senior official, confirming the payslips are authentic.

-So evidence of three years’ work experience in a job listed in table 1 or table 2 of Appendix Skilled Occupations.
+So individuals will need to evidence of three years’ work experience in a job listed in table 1 or table 2 of Appendix Skilled Occupations.
 Work experience in a job listed in table 5 of that Appendix is “not eligible” and so does not count for Youth Mobility / Young Professionals purposes.